Huge crowds welcome Argentina team after World Cup victory | Sports-Games

 Huge crowds welcome Argentina team after World Cup victory

-Messi was the first player from the plane carrying the World Cup, flanked by coach Lionel Scaloni, who put his arm around the captain as they walked past a sign that read, ''Thank you, champions.''
-The players were welcomed by rock band La Mosca singing ''Muchachos,'' a song that was written by a fan to the tune of an old song by the band and became a popular unofficial anthem for Argentine fans at the World Cup in Qatar.
-The newly crowned champions of the world boarded an open top bus and several, including Messi, could be seen singing the words to ''Muchachos'' while they waited for everyone to get on to travel to the headquarters of the Argentine Football Association.
+Messi was the first player from the plane carrying the World Cup, flanked by coach Lionel Scaloni, who put his arm around the captain as they walked past a sign that read, "Thank you, champions."
+The players were welcomed by rock band La Mosca singing "Muchachos," a song that was written by a fan to the tune of an old song by the band and became a popular unofficial anthem for Argentine fans at the World Cup in Qatar.
+The newly crowned champions of the world boarded an open top bus and several, including Messi, could be seen singing the words to "Muchachos" while they waited for everyone to get on heading to the headquarters of the Argentine Football Association.

-The bus moved at a snail's pace as fans, many of whom were waving Argentine flags, swarmed the bus on a highway, eager for a glimpse of the players as law enforcement officers tried to keep them at bay.
-Throughout the trip, Messi held on the World Cup as players waved to fans and often sang along with them.

-It took the bus around one hour to travel approximately 11 kilometers (6.8 miles) from the airport to AFA headquarters, where the players were welcomed with fireworks.

 The day after the streets of Argentina turned into massive parties following the Sunday victory, many kept a close eye on the flight that brought the players home to celebrate.
 As the plane got closer to Argentine soil, almost 200,000 people were tracking its path online and news channels gave live coverage of the arrival.